thedavidang/CSC4151/DEV_SETUP.md

 ![alt text](https://github.com/thedavidang/CSC4151/blob/master/images/21.png "Open AVD Manager")

-24. The AVD Manager wizard will popup, which lets you create an emulator of an Android 10 (Q) smartphone device, which acts as a virtual machine within Android Studio.
+24. The AVD Manager wizard will popup, which lets you create an emulator of an Android smartphone device, which acts as a virtual machine within Android Studio.
 Click _+ Create Virtual Device..._.

 ![alt text](https://github.com/thedavidang/CSC4151/blob/master/images/22.png "Click Create Virtual Device")

-25. Select a Phone that supports Android 10 (Q), such as the _Pixel 3_.
+25. Select a Phone that supports Android 9 (Pie) or up, such as the _Pixel 3_.
 Then, click _Next_.

 ![alt text](https://github.com/thedavidang/CSC4151/blob/master/images/23.png "Click Pixel 3 and Then Click Next")

-26. Click _Download_ next to _Q_ as to download Android 10 (Q) on to the virtual device.
+26. Click _Download_ next to the desired Android 9+ version, such as Android 10 _Q_, to download the Android SDK on to the virtual device.

 ![alt text](https://github.com/thedavidang/CSC4151/blob/master/images/24.png "Download Android 10 (Q)")